 We have a children’s worker who organises a Sunday School (3 – 10 yrs) which takes place during the main service on a Sunday as well as a Tots and Teddies group (0 – 5yrs) which meets Tuesday mornings during term time in the church rooms.
 School visits are arranged to the church during the year.
 There is also a very active Girlguiding group.
 A youth drop-in centre for young people aged from 11 to 18, called Abington House of Fun, is located in Abington Park, and is also supported by volunteers from the church.

-Information regarding baptisms and weddings is available from the Rector or from the parish office.
+Information regarding baptisms and weddings is available from the Rector or from our website.

 Social activities are organised throughout the year to which everyone is welcome.
 There are also regular bible study groups and prayer groups.
 The Mothers' Union meets monthly on a Tuesday afternoon at the parish rooms

-The church is open for visitors during the week from 10 am to 4 pm from the end of May to the end of September and on Sunday afternoons during the summer.
-There are monthly summer concerts in the church on Sunday afternoons at 3 pm.
+The church is open for visitors during the week from 10 am to 4 pm from the end of May to the end of September on every Wednesday.

-For further information about the worship and activities at Abington church please contact Rector, The Revd Byung Jun Kim 01604 621265 or the church administrator on [email protected] or check out the website www.abingtonchurch.org.uk
+For further information about the worship and activities at Abington church please contact Rector, The Revd Byung Jun Kim 01604 621265 or [email protected] or check out the website www.abingtonchurch.org.uk